 Next stop the driving range, which Ed had already warned me was nothing special and it is difficult to disagree with him.
-The driving range and clubhouse is where you see the difference to some of private clubs where the invest more money is creating nice facilities as well as on the course.
+The driving range and clubhouse is where you see the difference to some of private clubs where they invest more money is creating nice facilities.

 After 20 balls on the range I went to the first tee and practiced my putting.

-1st tee is organized well and you are expected to be there 20 minutes before your tee time where you line up and wait for the start to call your tee time.
-It is especially good as you get a view of everybody teeing of on the first hole and a chance to get the compulsory picture below…
+1st tee is organized well and you are expected to be there 20 minutes before your tee time where you line up and wait for the starter to call your tee time.
+It is especially good as you get a view of everybody teeing off on the first hole and a chance to get the compulsory picture below…

 It was tee off time and I decided to play from the white tees even though it was tempting to go Blues together with one of my playing partners that was a regular on the course and a 2 hcp.
 As expected I would realize during my round that the white tees are difficult enough…